-The outcome of the viva (oral examination)
+The outcome of the viva

 Possible recommendations

 After the viva, your examiners must produce a joint report which outlines their recommendation.
-The recommendation of the examiners is subject to final approval by the Graduate Board's Examinations Group, which must consider the examiners’ report at its next meeting.
+The recommendation of the examiners is subject to final approval by the Graduate Board's Progress and Examinations Group, which must consider the examiners’ report at its next meeting.
 The examiners will inform you of the recommendation they are sending forward on your thesis.
 The possible recommendations are:

 Pass: Where your thesis satisfies the requirements for the award and no further corrections are required.
 You will need to submit your final eThesis to the University within one month of the viva date.

-Pass (subject to the correction of "editorial and presentational corrections"): Where your thesis satisfies the requirements for the award of the degree but is found to contain minor editorial and presentational errors (trivial errors, typographical errors, simple mistakes of fact or the insertion of headings or other ‘signpost’ material for the sake of clarity).
+Pass (subject to the correction of ‘editorial and presentational corrections’): Where your thesis satisfies the requirements for the award of the degree but is found to contain minor editorial and presentational errors (trivial errors, typographical errors, simple mistakes of fact or the insertion of headings or other ‘signpost’ material for the sake of clarity).
 Your corrections must be completed and returned to your internal examiner for approval within four weeks from the viva.

 Pass (subject to the correction of minor deficiencies): Where your thesis satisfies the requirements for the award of the degree but is found to contain minor deficiencies (rewriting of sections, correcting calculations or clarifying arguments and the correction of minor typographical errors).
 Your corrections must be completed and returned to your internal examiner for approval within 12 weeks from the viva.